MastodonC/mastodonc.github.com/_casestudies/lbth.md

 <aside>

   <p> "The working relationship with Mastodon C has been very positive and productive.
-It’s helped us understand a lot about data in our organisation and how we can make the best use of it.
-Terry Bryan Head of Pupil Services"</p>
+It’s helped us understand a lot about data in our organisation and how we can make the best use of it."

+Terry Bryan Head of Pupil Services</p>

 </aside>